PanDAWMS/panda-docs/docs/source/installation/server.rst

 PanDA server
 =================

-Here is the setup guide of the PanDA server.
+This is the setup guide of the PanDA server.
+Note that there is a dedicated page for PanDA daemon although it is included in the PanDA server package.

 Software requirements
 ------------------------